-The followings standards has been approved but is not yet effective as at 31 March 2017: GRAP 20 Related Party Disclosure.
+The followings standards have been approved and are effective as at 1 April 2020: GRAP 20 Related Party Disclosure.

 1.2 Revenue recognition

 Revenue from exchange transactions

 Revenue from exchange transactions refers to revenue that accrues to the Groote Schuur Hospital Trust directly in return for services rendered or goods sold, the value of which approximates the consideration receivable, excluding indirect taxes, rebates and discounts.